iMikie/Semantic-UI-Rails/README.md

 This **README** describes step-by-step how to add Semantic-UI to a new Rails app.
 Next we'll build the UI for the example in the screenshot below.
 In doing so we'll take advantage of Semantic-UI's rather elegant support for mobile responsive design and client side validation.
 If you find you need more help with Semantic-UI itself, Lawrence Turton has a [nice tutorial](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui) over on Tuts.

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.
 (FYI, I use the [Postgres App](http://postgresapp.com) for Macintosh.
 (Download, move to /applications, double click.
 You have a postgres server running.)
 This repos's gemfile therefore contains the a line for the Postgres gem.
-If you use sqlite then replace it with the equivalent sqlite3 gem before you `rake db:create` and `rails s.)
+If you use sqlite then replace it with the equivalent sqlite3 gem before you `rake db:create` and `rails s`.)

 I'm trying out a new instructional convention: one example per HTML page with separate CSS and JS files for each example.
 Thus given `example_foo.html.erb` you know to look for `example_foo.css` and `example_foo.js`.
 Yes, I know you probably wouldn't factor it that way in production.
 The benefit should be obvious.